Freegle/iznik-nuxt3/README.md

 **This is a WIP rewrite of the front-end client into Nuxt v3.
-It's not ready yet, by a long chalk.**
+It's not ready yet, but it's getting there.**

-What does exist:
-* Use of Nuxt 3 and hence Vue 3 + Vite.
-* Use of Bootstrap Vue Next (still in alpha), including customisation.
-This is a replacement for Bootstrap Vue.
-* Use of Pinia as a replacement for Vuex.
-This is much nicer.
-* Continuous Delivery via Azure.
-* Capacitor app (WIP).

 What doesn't exist yet:
 * TODO Some of the minor pages (councils, stats, noticeboards, engage, livemap, merge, mobile, mydata)